vaibhavvats85/spacex-launch/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Tech Stack
+- React.js v17
+- Node.js
+- Express.js
+- Heroku
+- Travis CI

+## Continous Integration(CI)/Continous Delivery(CD)

+### CI

+Travis CI Tool is used to create CI pipeline to build project on every push, pull request and merge.
+`.travis.yml` in the project have all the scripts needed for a CI to pass.

+### CD

+Heroku pipeline is used to create pull-request/staging/production app and deploy it automatically.

 ## LightHouse Report

 ![lighthouse score](https://user-images.githubusercontent.com/25878689/102007918-f57aa400-3d52-11eb-87f1-529e8600ee67.PNG)

 You can see the full report under the lighthouse-report folder of the repository.

 ## Learn More